Isolated North Korea says it's ready for war with U.S. as it marks anniversary

 In a letter delivered by Liu, the most senior Chinese official to visit Pyongyang since leader Kim came to power following his father's death in 2011, Xi said China attached vital importance to its relationship with North Korea, China's official Xinhua news agency said.

-China is North Korea's chief ally and its main trading partner, although ties have been strained over the North's nuclear programme.
+China is North Korea's chief ally and its main trading partner, although ties have been strained over the North's nuclear program.

 Xi said in the letter that China had "been striving to treat the bilateral relations from a strategic and long-term perspective".
 Liu reiterated China's position that it wanted an early resumption of the six-party talks.